Gr0mi4/car-control-system/Buisness Requirements and Project Description.md

 Capitan's Journal.
 Place where you can create notes, add there photos, links and stuff.

 Photos handling.
-On upload icon click you will just get windows upoload window, and by clicking save, you will see a gallery with ability to check results, resize photos, change names and deleted ones that you do no like.
+On upload icon click you will just get windows upload window, and by clicking save, you will see a gallery with ability to check results, resize photos, change names and deleted ones that you do no like.
 All photos would be stored in one array, you will select witch would be main in edit modal.
 By default it would be first one.